Non-Perturbative Geometric Framework for Single-Qubit Gates under Always-On Couplings: Noise and First-Order Error Analysis

-In this scenario, the three Pauli operators, $IX, ZY, ZZ$, form an algebraic structure isomorphic to the general SU(2) structure, allowing an Euler-like decomposition of the evolution operator as $U_0=R_{IX}(\theta)R_{ZY}(\chi)R_{IX}(\phi)$.
-Consequently, the first-order error contributions from $\delta H_J$ and $\delta H_\omega$, derived from the Magnus expansion as in Eq.~\ref{eq:m1}, can be expressed as:
+In this scenario, the three Pauli operators $IX, ZY, ZZ$ form a closed algebra isomorphic to SU(2), allowing an Euler-like decomposition of the evolution operator as $U_0=R_{IX}(\theta)R_{ZY}(\chi)R_{IX}(\phi)$.
+Consequently, the first-order error contributions from $\delta H_J$ and $\delta H_\omega$, derived from the Magnus expansion as in Eq.~\ref{eq:m1}, can be expressed as \begin{widetext}